opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To include or exclude temporally an effect from the rendering:**

-    Click the render toggle ( |Toonz71_388| ) on the upper right corner of the effect node.
+    Click the render toggle (|preview|) on the upper right corner of the effect node.

 .. tip:: **To reorder nodes in the FX schematic:**

-    Click the Reorder Nodes button ( |Toonz71_389| ) in the bottom bar of the schematic window.
+    Click the Reorder Nodes button (|reorder_nodes|) in the bottom bar of the schematic window.